 When we have more student applications than spaces, state law requires us to hold a lottery to fill our available spaces.
 The lottery is completely blind, with the only preference given to siblings of students already enrolled at RPA.
 Per state law, district resident students are given preference over out-of-district students.

 When is the lottery drawn?

 Each year there are three lotteries.
-Applications received during the months of January, February and March will be contact for April 1st lottery.
+Applications received during January, February and March will be contacted for April 1st lottery.
 April applications are eligible for the second lottery on May 1st.
 The third lottery is held on June 1st.
-Applications received after June 1st will be added to our class openings or wait lists in the order they are received.
+Applications received after June 1st will be added to our class openings or waitlists in the order they are received.